Stand-downs, suspensions, exclusions, expulsions

 Schools and kura are encouraged to consider a range of responses to fit the seriousness of the case, and work to reduce the disruption to the student’s education and their return to school or kura if they have been removed.

-There are Positive Behaviour for Learning (PB4L) programmes to help parents, whānau, teachers, schools and kura address behaviour issues, improve wellbeing and help children to achieve.
+There are Positive Behaviour for Learning (PB4L) programmes to help parents and/or carers, whānau, teachers, schools and kura address behaviour issues, improve wellbeing and help children to achieve.
 You can read more about the PB4L programmes on the Ministry of Education's website.

-At the board of trustees meeting parents may wish to put forward other measures for the board to consider.
+At the board of trustees meeting parents and/or carers may wish to put forward other measures for the board to consider.
 Here are some examples: